-Remember that most of the special tests ODs order require an interpretation and report (I&R) per CPT guidelines.
-Without an I&R associated to these tests, 3rd parties are well within their rights to recoup any payment they’ve issued.
+Remember that most of the special tests ODs order, require an Interpretation and Report (I&R) per CPT guidelines.
+Without an I&R associated to these tests, third parties are well within their rights to recoup any payment they have issued.
 An easy way to remember the required components of an I&R is to think about the four “Rs”:

-Reason for Test
+- Reason for Test

-Results of the Test
+- Results of the Test

-Reliability of the Test
+- Reliability of the Test

-Recommendations for Care
+- Recommendations for Care

-It can be odd to comment on the reliability of a test such as a fundus photo but, when in doubt, a quick “good reliability”, “fair reliability”, or “poor reliability” will suffice.
+It can be odd to comment on the reliability of a test such as a fundus photo but, when in doubt, a quick good reliability, fair reliability, or poor reliability will suffice.